 When designing with nature’s guidance and inspiration, creative energy flows as we mimic natural systems through the design process.
-The principles of Permaculture can be broken down into a numbered sequence but essentially they should all have the number one in front of them.
-There is no separation for natural systems work in holistic means and we must understand that the principles themselves are so intertwined that for this principle of multi-functions to come through in a design relative location must be applied as well.
-Thus by building on relative location, we can locate items so that they fill a myriad of functions.
+The Principles of Permaculture can be broken down into a numbered sequence but essentially they should all have the number one in front of them for they are one.
+There is no separation for natural systems work in a holistic means and we must understand that the principles themselves are so intertwined that for this principle of multifunctions to come through in a design relative location must be applied as well.
+Thus by building on relative location, we can locate items so that there is multiple functions for every element.

 In nature we see this everywhere with animals such as the squirrel.
-It fertilizes from its waste, is a taxi cab for fungal spores and classically it plants nuts of oak and hickory.
-From this we should always aim for our elements to perform at least three functions.
+It fertilizes from its waste, it is a taxi cab for fungal spores as it runs the forest, and classically it plants nuts of oak and hickory.
+From this inspiration we should always aim for our elements to perform at least three functions.
 This is a general rule of thumb and often, if we don’t meet this number of three, we have not explored our creativity fully, or the research wasn’t sufficient in our functional analysis.
 Below is a great example of a permaculture planting to match inputs and outputs up together:

-Furthermore – because the chickens are constantly depositing waste in the strawyard – the tree is able to utilize and absorb this concentration of nutrients.
-Conversely it is also able to create soil itself by its leaf drop and its association with micro-organisms in the soil.
+Furthermore, because the chickens are constantly depositing waste in the strawyard, the tree is able to utilize and absorb this concentration of nutrients.
+Conversely it is also able to create soil itself by its leaf drop and its association with microorganisms in the soil.
 Also by placing this element in relative location of the strawyard, the chickens are afforded some aerial protection.
-Since the site was located on the banks of a major western U.S. River, there is avian predation from hawks and eagles.
-I mean it taste like chicken afterwards and so we must give them the correct habitat so that they will not be randomly picked off.
+Since the site was located on the banks of a major western U.S. River, there is an avian predation risk from hawks and eagles.
+I mean it tastes like chicken afterwards so we must give them the correct habitat so that they will not be predated upon and our hard work lost.

 Lastly the chicken and mulberry tree from a wonderfully entertaining relationship.
-When you go into the yard and shake the mulberry tree when the fruit are ripening, a hundred or so mulberries will drop setting off a feeding frenzy comparable to the piranhas and wounded flesh.
-Again this is only possible through the principle of relative location as the mulberry tree must be next to the cage for that functional interconnection to occur.
+When you go into the yard and shake the mulberry tree when the fruit are ripening, a hundred or so mulberries will drop.
+This sets off a feeding frenzy comparable to the piranhas and wounded fish.
+Again this is only possible through the principle of relative location as the mulberry tree must be next to the coop and strawyard for that functional interconnection to occur.